duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 | series1_color       | Color of the bubble       |
 | series1_markerColor       | Color of the label when the mouse is moved to a specific data point       |

-Note that the _series#_size_, _series#_color_, and _series#_label_ have to be provided as list with the same length as the amount of data points.
+Note that the _series#_size_, _series#_color_, and _series#_label_ have to be provided as a list with the same length as the number of data points.
 In this way it is possible to set a different size, color and label for each of the plotted bubbles.
 In case the same size and color should be used for all bubbles define these parameters within the iterating loop as shown in example 4 of the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorial.

 **Adding Series**